GodotSteam/GodotSteam/docs/functions/utils.md

 ## getSecondsSinceAppActive

 !!! function "getSecondsSinceAppActive()"
-	Returns the number of seconds since the application was active./li>
+	Returns the number of seconds since the application was active.

 	**Returns:** int